MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 -  Customers who **stayed longer (24+ months)** churned at much lower rates.
 This indicates that early customer experience plays a crucial role in retention, and efforts should **focus on engaging and supporting new users**.

-#### 4. Fiber Optic and Multi-Line Customers Have Higher Churn:
+#### 4. Phone Service and Fiber Optic Customers Have Higher Churn:
--  Customers using **fiber optic internet** and **multiple lines** are more likely to churn.
+-  Customers using **phone service** and **fiber optic internet** are more likely to churn.
 This suggests that these services might have quality or pricing concerns that need further investigation.

-#### 5. Technical Issues Contribute to Churn, but Are Not the Main Factor:
+#### 5. Technical Issues Contribute to Churn Rather Than Administrative Issues:
 -  **84.14%** of churned customers **had tech support tickets before leaving**.
 This means PhoneNow got a serious issues with tech.

 ---